martin123154/nosql/my_data.md

 Used cars for sale in Germany and Czech Republic since 2015.

 1. K. Wyrzykowski.
 [Asia and Oceania](https://www.kaggle.com/openaddresses/openaddresses-asia-and-oceania).
 OpenAddresses's goal is to connect the digital and physical worlds by sharing geographic coordinates, street names, house numbers and postal codes.

+1. M. Zelek [Regression data for Inclusionary Housing Simulation Model](https://data.sfgov.org/Economy-and-Community/Regression-data-for-Inclusionary-Housing-Simulatio/vcwn-f2xk) In order to understand how higher inclusionary housing requirements affects the feasibility of new market-rate housing development, the Controller's Office contracted with Blue Sky Consulting Group to statistically model the factors that affect the probability of housing development in San Francisco.
+This data underlies the model reported in our preliminary report.
+An overview of the statistical analysis is provided in main section of the report, with more details provided in the Appendix.